ucla-vision/xivo/README.md

 ![Demo](misc/demo_ucla_e6.gif)

 XIVO runs in faster-than-real-time on stored data (here from a RealSense i435D sensor) or on live streams.
-More demos are available [here](demo.md).
+It takes as input video frames from a calibrated camera and inertial measurements sensors, and outputs a sparse point cloud with attribute features and 6 DOF pose of teh camera with a latency of about 7ms, depending on the hardware.
+It performs auto-calibration of the relative pose between the camera and the IMU as well as the time-stamp alignment.
+More demos are available [here](demo.md), the system is described in this [paper]; please reference [link to BibTex entry] if you use any portion of this code.

 ## Overview